IT IS THEREFORE RESOLVED THAT the AUMA declare its support for the City of Toronto in its dispute with Ontario;

 Intervening in the Supreme Court of Canada

-AUMA sent a letter of support and the resolution to the Mayor of Toronto and copying the Premier of Ontario, Minister of Alberta Municipal Affairs, FCM’s President and the Chair of the Big Cities Mayors Caucus.
+AUMA sent the resolution and a letter of support to the Mayor of Toronto, copying the Premier of Ontario, Minister of Alberta Municipal Affairs, FCM’s President and the Chair of the Big Cities Mayors' Caucus.